Home » Chocolate Peppermint Sourdough Cookies

 How to Make Long Fermented Sourdough Cookies

-In order to have a long-fermented sourdough cookie, you will need to make the dough in advance.
-Simply follow the directions as usual, but then refrigerate the dough for 3-4 days to allow enough time for the sourdough starter to ferment or “sour” the grains.
-This provides both flavor and health benefits!
+In order to make long-fermented cookies, you will need to make the dough in advance.
+Simply follow the directions to make the dough, but then cover with plastic wrap and refrigerate for 2-4 days.
+This allows enough time for the sourdough starter to ferment the dough, providing both flavor and health benefits!

 Chocolate Peppermint Sourdough Cookies